shannonklett/study-buddy/README.md

 # Study Buddy

-An Alexa Skill for studying Computer Science.
+An Alexa Skill that helps you study Computer Science concepts.

 ## About this skill